yakovypg/NetArgumentParser/Documentation/ParserGenerationUsingAttributes.md

 In other words, a string consists of one or more predicates, each separated by a newline character `\n`.
 Following the predicate name, its parameters are listed.
 A logical connective (`AND` or `OR`) may precede the predicate name; if omitted, it defaults to `AND`.
 A line that begins with the `?` character specifies a message to be displayed if the option value doesn't satisfy the restriction.
 However, this message can be omitted.

+In addition, you can negate predicate.
+To do this, place `!` before the predicate name.

 It is also important to note that parentheses are not supported, and logical connectives will be evaluated in the order in which they are specified.
 Thus, `x OR y AND z` will actually be interpreted as `(x OR y) AND z`.
 Additionally, logical connectives have aliases: for `OR`, they are `||` and `|`, while for `AND`, they are `&&` and `&`.

 The following predicates are available: